OFFIS-DAI/Mango.jl/docs/src/container.md

 ### Usage

 To use the mqtt protocol you need to construct a MQTTProtocol struct and assign it to the `protocol` field in the container.
+Further it is possible to use a convenience function for this
+It is also possible to use the convenience function [`create_mqtt_container`](@ref).

 ```julia
 container2 = Container()